+'''

-at "start_time" do
+at "start_time" do phase end

-phase
+'''

-start_time is the time and date that the phase will begin (see "Time & Date Format" on page 20).
+start time is the time and date that the phase will begin (see "Time & Date Format" on page 20).

-phase is Ruby code that describes the phase.
+is Ruby code that describes the phase.
 This code can contain one or more protocols as well as the options to override the default values associated with those protocols.